cv516Buaa/EKD-FWSNet/README.md

 ## Dataset Preparation

 We select CIFAR, tiny-ImageNet, CUB-200 and ImageNet as benchmark datasets.
+If any questions on finding or constructing experiment datasets, please contact us with the email in the end.

 **In the following, we provide the detailed commands for dataset preparation.**